vglampard/portfolio-tailwind/src/constants/markdown/MDweather.md

 This made for a lot of conditional rendering, and I'm sure there's space here to revisit and refactor.
 But I'm especially pleased with the solution for identifying the correct icon to use.
 There's dozens and dozens that come through from the **API data**, and here we're using a **regex** filter to check for specific patterns (cloudy, rainy, etc) and assign a single generic icon based on that.

-Typescripting for the weather particles options was a head-scratcher, but eventually we found that applying ISourceOptions was an easier fix than specifying a type dozens of lines long.
-The 'find me snow/rain' buttons are just to showcase these ffects we put in (and having a simple onClick to fire them off seemed like cheating...).
+Typescripting for the weather particles options was a challenge, but eventually we found that applying ISourceOptions was an easier fix than specifying a type dozens of lines long.
+The 'find me snow/rain' buttons are just to showcase these effects we put in (and having a simple onClick to fire them off seemed like cheating...).